Course Reserves provides access to materials professors identify as important and that have a shortened loan time of two, four, or 24-hours.

-If the item needed is checked out, your name may be added to a waitlist.
-Please pick it up within the allotted timeframe after receiving the email pick-up notification.
+If the item is checked out, your name may be added to a waitlist.
+Please pick up within 30 minutes after receiving the email pick-up notification.

 Renewals are in-person only, with the reserve material in hand.
 If an item is waitlisted, it cannot be renewed.

-Items must be directly to the library desk where it was checked out.
-For Baker-Berry reserve items, please return items to the Baker circulation desk when the reserve desk is closed but Baker-Berry library is open.
+Items must be returned directly to the library desk where they were checked out.
+For Baker-Berry reserve items, please return items to the Baker Circulation desk.
 When Baker-Berry library is closed, an after-hours return box is at the bottom of the stairs near the Novack Cafe.

 Lost or Missing Materials

 Any items lost or stolen must be replaced.
 Please notify staff as soon as possible to stop fine accrual and to start the replacement procedure.
-Replacement includes item cost, a $25.00 processing fee, and a $15.00 billing fee.
-If the material is found and returned, the replacement and processing fees are refunded, but the billing fee is not.
+Replacement fees are the cost of the item.
+If the material is found and returned, the replacement fees are refunded.

 All are expected to respect the rights of everyone to access to course reserve items.
 Professors and Deans may be contacted regarding non-timely returns of reserve materials.
 Abuse of library privileges is a breach of the College code of conduct (Standard VIII) and may result in disciplinary action as determined by the Deans.